 - Birth preferences

-- Contact information of the doctor who will be caring for your baby, so the hospital can let the office know your baby has arrived
+- Contact information of the health care provider who will be caring for your baby, so the hospital can let the office know your baby has arrived

 Other Important Items